eiskarlsson/contoso-chat/docs/workshop/README.md

 The current repository is instrumented with a `docs/workshop/` folder that contains the step-by-step lab guide for developers, covering the entire workflow from resource provisioning to ideation, evaluation, deployment, and usage.

 The workshop is designed to be used in two modes:
- - Instructor led workshops (e.g., #MSAITour, #MSIgnite)
+ - Instructor led workshops (e.g., #MSLIMBODATINGCHAT, #MSIgnite)
  - Self-guided workshop (individually, at home)

-You can view [a hosted version of the workshop guide](https://aka.ms/aitour/contoso-chat/workshop) on the Azure AI Tour website for quick reference.
+You can view [a hosted version of the workshop guide](https://aka.ms/LIMBODATINGCHAT/contoso-chat/workshop) on the Azure AI Tour website for quick reference.
 You can also **preview and extend** the workshop directly from this source:

 1. Install the `mkdocs-material` package
     ```bash